BrighterCommand/Brighter/samples/RMQPartitionTesting/Handling RMQ Failure.md

 Assume I have a cluster with three nodes: A,B, C Assume that I have a queue, orders, with the master on A and slaves on B and C.

+1. Assume I connect to Node A. I consume from the master which is on A. (I don't consume from the slave, that is there in case A fails).
+Then I get a partition and I cannot talk to A. I will get a connection timeout error as I cannot talk to A. I need to stop talking to B and talk to A or C.  We have chosen a strategy of Pause Minority on a partition
+  * RMQ will pause the partioned node
+  * We will timeout on our connection
+  * If we respond to that timeout by
-1. Assume I connect to Node B. I consume from the master on A via Node B. (I don't consume from the slave, that is there in case A fails).
+2. Assume I connect to Node B. I consume from the master on A via Node B. (I don't consume from the slave, that is there in case A fails).
 Then I get a partition and I cannot talk to A. I have chosen an Ignore strategy.
   * If we chose a strategy of Ignore, we cannot reach the master and so we will get a connection error.
-2. Assume I connect to Node A. I consume from the master on A. Then I get a partition and  A cannot talk to B and C. I have chosen an Ignore strategy.
+3. Assume I connect to Node A. I consume from the master on A. Then I get a partition and  A cannot talk to B and C. I have chosen an Ignore strategy.
   * B and C will vote to elect a new master.
 Let us assume B wins.
   * Now we have two masters.
 A which we are connected to and B which we are not.
   * If we chose a strategy of Ignore, we cannot reach the master and so we will get a connection error.
-3. Assume I connect to Node B. I consume from the master on A via Node B. (I don't consume from the slave, that is there in case A fails).
-Then I will get a connection error as I cannot talk to A. I need to stop talking to B and talk to A or C.  We have chosen a strategy of Pause Minority on a partition
-  * If we choose Pause Minority, RMQ will stop the partioned node

 .